davide-castro20/FEUP-LBAW-Wiki/er.md

 ### 3. Supplementary Requirements

-> Annex including business rules, technical requirements, and restrictions.
+In this annex are presented the project's business rules, technical requirements and restrictions.
-> For each subsection, a table containing identifiers, names, and descriptions for each requirement.

 #### 3.1.
 Business rules